sguox002/leetcode/leetcode-all.md

 <<-1642	Furthest Building You Can Reach    		54.7%	Medium	->>
 <<-1641	Count Sorted Vowel Strings    		76.9%	Medium	->>
 <<-1640	Check Array Formation Through Concatenation    		77.3%	Easy	->>
-<<-1639	Number of Ways to Form a Target String Given a Dictionary    		38.9%	Hard	->>

 <<-1638	Count Substrings That Differ by One Character    		68.5%	Medium	->>
 <<-1637	Widest Vertical Area Between Two Points Containing No Points    		85.3%	Medium	->>
 <<-1636	Sort Array by Increasing Frequency    		66.4%	Easy	->>